tnear/git/reset.md

 `git-reset` - Reset current HEAD to the specified state

 ## Unstage all files
+Use `git reset` to unstage all files.
+This command is safe and no data is lost.
 ```
 $ git reset
 Unstaged changes after reset: